gumption/Python_for_Data_Science/README.md

 The primer is spread across a collection of [IPython Notebooks](http://ipython.org/notebook.html), and the easiest way to use the primer is to [install IPython Notebook](http://ipython.org/install.html) on your computer.
 You can also [install Python](https://www.python.org/downloads/), and manually copy and paste the pieces of sample code into the Python interpreter, as the primer only makes use of the Python standard libraries.

 There are three versions of the primer.
-Two versions contain the entire primer in a single notebook:
+Two versions are compatible with Python 2 or Python 3), and contain the entire primer in a single notebook:

 * Single IPython Notebook: [Python_for_Data_Science_all.ipynb](Python_for_Data_Science_all.ipynb)
 * Single web page (HTML): [Python_for_Data_Science_all.html](Python_for_Data_Science_all.html)

-The other version divides the primer into 5 separate notebooks:
+The other version divides the primer into 5 separate notebooks (Python 2 only):

 * [Introduction](1_Introduction.ipynb)
 * [Data Science: Basic Concepts](2_Data_Science_Basic_Concepts.ipynb)